Developing a revenue operations (RevOps) strategy — and the team to implement it — is no easy task.

 As the VP of Revenue Operations at Sales BQ®, I saw my role develop from primarily sales enablement to sales operations as we worked to understand and get a hold of the wide variety of roles RevOps is in charge of.

-What I found, though, is that the key to a successful revenue strategy is to focus on just that — driving revenue.
+What I found is that the key to a successful revenue strategy is to focus on just that — driving revenue.

-The question then is, how do you get started?
+So how do you get started?
+I’ll walk you through it.

 You’re likely familiar with operations, finance, sales, marketing, and human resources, but it can be a little harder to define what the revenue department is.